girl4tech/adventOfcode/README.md

 # Advent of Code Answers by Day - C#
-The challenges come from Eric's calendar of coding problems: https://adventofcode.com/2018/about
+These challenges were created by Eric Wastl: https://adventofcode.com/2018/about

 # Day 1
 ```using System;